 Step 4- The Video

-This should be a short clip, no more than 5 minutes.
+This should be a short clip, no more than 3 minutes.
 The most important thing is to show people how passionate you are about your research and explain why it is important.
-It’s an opportunity for you to inspire potential backers about the incredible research you are doing and encourage them to be a part of it by supporting the research.
+It’s an opportunity for you to inspire potential backers about the incredible research you are doing and encourage them to be a part of it by supporting your project.
 It is your opportunity to be creative, however if you want to keep it simple below is a format to get you started.

 - Introduce yourself and team in a friendly way